stephanenicolas/ormlite-android-gradle-plugin/README.md

 ### Benchmarking

-Our plan is to make a benchmarking app using th example android app.
+Our plan is to make a benchmarking app using the example android app.

 For now, we can only give you a number from our experience at Groupon: the average gain, for all devices of our 50 million users is 10 ms per DAO creation.
 It might not seem much, but for large apps, it makes a difference.
 In our app, we gained 400 ms with ORMGAP.